Igalia/acacia/README.md

 ### Supported target languages

-This library can build either a Python3 module or a NodeJS c++ addon for any of the currently support accessibility APIs (except on windows, remove this parenthetical at the appropriate time).
+This library can build either a Python3 module or a NodeJS c++ addon for any of the currently support accessibility APIs.
 To control which bindings are build, please provide the following feature flag.

 * Python3 bindings: `-DAXA_PYTHON_MODULE=<ON/OFF>`, OFF by default.
 * NodeJS bindings: `-DAXA_NODEJS_MODULE=<ON/OFF>`, OFF by default.